Disciplinary policy and procedure

 Suspensions

-We may suspend employees on full pay while investigating or considering an alleged offence.
+Whilst we may move employees to another workplace within the council, we may also suspend employees on full pay while investigating or considering an alleged offence.

 We will use suspensions where there is a clear need for us to do so.
 This could be where: